b-m-f/WirtBot/README.md

 ![WirtBot release](https://github.com/b-m-f/Wirt/workflows/build%20and%20push%20WirtBot/badge.svg)

 Welcome to the [Wirt](https://wirt.network) repository.
-What can you find here?:

-- Setup scripts
-- Wirt documentation
-- Wirt developer documentation
-- WirtBot
-- Interface
+**Wirt** is a system that is designed after the UNIX philosophy.
+Many small parts that do a job and do it well.
+Everything is controlled via a UI that focusses on ease of use and all is glued together using Infrastructure as code.
+If you set it up you can rest assured that it is done **properly**.

+Ready to get started?

-Read the documentation at [wirt.network/docs](https://wirt.network) and get your own network running with **1 command on the terminal** and a **few clicks in your browser**.
+Read the documentation at [wirt.network/docs](https://wirt.network) and get your own network running with **1 command on the terminal** and a **few clicks in your browser**!

 ![Small video to demonstrate the Tutorial](media/wirt_tutorial.gif)